CZHU20/Docker-svFSI/README.md

 # Docker-svFSI
 This Dockerfile will build [`svFSI`](https://github.com/SimVascular/svFSI) executable from the most recent source code in the main repository.
+This procedure has been successfully tested on MacOS Big Sur, Ubuntu 18.04 and Windows 10 with WSL 2.
 Assuming you already have [Docker](https://docs.docker.com/get-docker/) installed, please follow the steps below to run `svFSI`.

 1. Clone the current repository